agrostar/zzapi/README.md

 Variables are simple YAML files of a list of name value pairs.
 For example:

 ```
-name: value
+username: Tom
-type: free
+userID: 45
 ```

 ## Type

 Variables can only be of the string type.
 This is because they will be replaced within strings only.
+They will be converted to strings using toString() if they are not strings.

 ## Use of Variables

 Variables can be used as values in the following places:

 * URL
-* Parameter valuues
+* Parameter values
 * Header values
 * Post Body
 * Test values

 We will follow the makefile convention of variables, restircted to the round bracked `()`.

-* `$variable` if followed by a non-word character or EOL, or the $ is preceded by a \
+* `$variable` if followed by a non-word character or EOL, unless the $ is preceded by a \
 * `$(variable)`, unless the $ is preceded by a \

 # Environments